Post

 \[X_{k+2}-X_{k+1} = m(X_{k+1}-X_{k}) \mod n\] \[(X_{k+2}-X_{k+1}) (X_{k+1}-X_{k})^{-1} = m \mod n\]

-To compute a modular inverse, we can use the Extended Euclidean Algorithm since:
+To compute a modular inverse, we can use the Extended Euclidean Algorithm because:

 \[\exists u \in \mathbb{Z}, au = 1 \mod n \iff \exists u, v \in \mathbb{Z}, au + nv = 1\]